Polyascus gregaria $PARASITE · field documentation

 2.1Identity

-The parasite is an ERC-20 contract on the Base mainnet, deployed immutably without owner, upgrade authority, or minter beyond its own bonding curve.
+In its larval stage the parasite is a vanilla SPL token on pump.fun; at metamorphosis it settles into an SPL token issued by an immutable Solana program, deployed without owner, upgrade authority, or minter beyond its own bonding curve.
 Token name: Polyascus gregaria.
 Ticker: $PARASITE.
 Asymptotic supply is capped at 10,000,000 tokens — a single sacculinid brood.

 2.2Bonding curve